TearTyr/Ultra-Galleries/README.md

 - **Individual Image Download:** Download single images with a click.
 - **Batch Downloading:** Download all images and videos from a post, packaged in a zip file.
 - **Custom Naming:** Configurable naming patterns for zip files and individual images.
+- **Multi-Site Support:** Accurately downloads assets from Kemono, Coomer, and Nekohouse by targeting the correct image URLs.

 ### Performance and User Experience